johnclawrence/OSUDatacore/Replication/CMS Replications/Paper10/readme.md

 45,724,204	15

 Next we need to get it narrowed down by diagnosis...
 So this is going to require some python regex.
+SO I've done a bunch of legwork to get CCI / Elix / PQI / readmission calculated for everything.
+Because the querys were becomming un-doable with memory limitations.
+So, now to figure out where I set this down. now I need mortality...
+Well this is kind of new, I've never worked with mortality stuff before....
+Ah I get Date of Death from the denom1.